 2. Drink water

 Dehydration is actually a big cause of tiredness.
 After a big run I often feel tired because I am low on fluids.
 Try filling up a big bottle and sipping on it until you feel refreshed again.
-Quite often this is all I need to wake up.
+There are also multiple office water cooler solutions to help you stay hydrated at work.
+Quite often this is all I need to wake up

 3. Turn on the cooling